More than just a hashtag. A social work exploration of racial inequality in Detroit and steps to move us forward.

 Although those entering social work truly want to help people, we must also address how our 'help' may implicitly support systematic racism.
 I look forward to the discussions we need to keep having - which may be uncomfortable - to move us forward as a profession. – Sheryl Kubiak

-View a recording of the June 5, 2020 Community Action in the Times of Crisis: the Impact of racial Inequality in Detroit event on YouTube and join us for the second portion of this series on June 25, 2020.
+View a recording of the June 5, 2020 Community Action in the Times of Crisis: the Impact of racial Inequality in Detroit event on YouTube.